FillemcDille/BankID/README.md

 - Transaction history
 Shows all transactions for each account
-Can sort by date or amount
+Can sort by Date, Amount, Type or ID
 Timestamps are saved in UTC and shown in local time

 -- Pages --
-Home
+Home => Overall Info
-createaccount → Create new account
+createaccount => Create new account
-Transfer → Transfer money
+Transfer => Transfer money
-history → View account history
+history => View account history reserv => Backup & Restore "Import/export JSON"

 -- Project structure --
 Domain/ – logic classes like BankAccount and Transaction Services/ – services that save and load data Interfaces/ – interfaces that define how services should behave Pages/ – Blazor pages (Razor components)
-Layout/ – layout and navigation components
+Layout/ – layout and navigation Components
+DI/ Registered in Program.cs "Blazor WASM dependency injection) Logging/ ILogger outputs to browser console

 -- Validation rules --
 - Create account